Home » Comparisons » GorillaTrades vs. The Motley Fool Stock Advisor

 Given the differences in investing philosophies, it should come as little surprise that GorillaTrades and Stock Advisor offer their picks in very different ways.

-GorillaTrades sends emails once per day after market close with one new stock pick and an update on the current portfolio.
 Each stock pick is accompanied by an annotated chart that highlights the trigger price, a stop loss price, two price targets, and a confirmation volume.
-Stocks are said to trigger as soon as they reach their trigger price, but the position isn’t “confirmed” unless the move is accompanied by a surge in trading volume.
-You can opt to receive text message alerts from GorillaTrades so that you are notified whenever a new stock pick triggers or an existing stock in the portfolio stops out.
+Trade ideas are said to trigger as soon as they reach their trigger price, but the position isn’t “confirmed” unless the move is accompanied by a surge in trading volume.
+You can also opt into text message alerts from GorillaTrades so that you are notified whenever a new stock pick triggers or an existing stock in the portfolio stops out.

 The GorillaTrades system also involves scaling out of positions by selling 75% of your shares at the first target price (usually 7-10% above the trigger price) and the remaining 25% at the second target price (often 15%-25% above the trigger price).
 Staying on top of this requires you to pay attention, as the second target price can be raised for high-performing stocks.
 The stop loss price for every pick is also raised in accordance with its performance to lock in profits.